-Women are more at risk to damage their venous system during pregnancy due to the increase in blood flow during this period of time, the increase in progesterone which “softens” muscle tissue to allow the uterus to expand, but also the muscles that support the vein walls, and the reduction in physical activity that promotes the overall circulation.
+Women are more at risk of damaging their venous system during pregnancy due to increased blood flow.
+The increase in progesterone “softens” muscle tissue to allow the uterus to expand.
+But also the muscles that support the vein walls, and the reduction in physical activity promotes overall circulation.

-Xceed Medical have a full range of styles and colors that are ideal for use during pregnancy.
-They are constructed with skin-friendly materials that help keep patients cool and dry all-day long.
+Xceed Medical has a full range of styles and colors that are ideal for use during pregnancy.
+The skin-friendly materials will help keep patients cool and dry all day.

 Why do legs feel tired and heavy during pregnancy?

 Many women suffer from heavy, tired or swollen legs during pregnancy.
 Altered hormonal balance, increased weight and additional blood in the body means veins have to work harder during pregnancy.
-How much extra blood is produced?
+What would the percentage of blood be produced?
 Close to 20 percent extra blood develops at the beginning of pregnancy.

 Symptoms and development of venous stress

-Weight gain that occurs during pregnancy increases the pressure on the leg veins.
-The blood then flows more slowly back to the heart, especially through the leg veins.
+Weight gain during pregnancy increases the pressure on the leg veins, and the blood flows slowly back to the heart through the leg veins.
 The vein dilation also leads to the venous valves no longer closing properly, which can cause the blood to flow back.
 In addition, fluid can leak through the blood backlog into the surrounding tissue, causing the legs and ankles to swell.
 As a result, varicose veins form.

 Around half of all women develop varicose veins during their first pregnancy.
-In the second pregnancy, even more women can be affected.
+In the second pregnancy, it appears women can be more affected.
 One-in-three women experience the formation of “pregnancy varicose veins” during their first pregnancy.
 These do not always disappear on their own after delivery.
-Although they tend to regress after childbirth as the weight and pressure on the veins stabilizes, veins and venous valves are sometimes permanently impaired after pregnancy.
+Although they tend to regress after childbirth as the weight and pressure on the veins stabilize, veins and venous valves are sometimes permanently impaired after pregnancy.
 This can lead to chronic venous disease, especially in women with additional risk factors, such as genetic predisposition or obesity.

 Pregnant women have a three-to-five times higher risk of thrombosis than non-pregnant women.
-Up to six weeks after the baby is born, this risk increases even more – especially after a cesarean section or with large blood losses.
-With a thrombosis, a blood clot clogs the veins.
-This causes the blood to build up and serious consequences can result.
+Up to six weeks after the baby is born, this risk increases even more – especially after a cesarean section or with significant blood losses.
+With thrombosis, a blood clot clogs the veins, and this causes the blood to build up, and serious consequences can result.

 Why use maternity compression stockings during pregnancy?

-Compression stockings are a perfect solution for keeping your legs healthy.
+Maternity Compression Stockings are a perfect solution for keeping your legs healthy.
 Medical compression stockings offer reliable support in effectively preventing thrombosis in pregnancy.
-Together with frequent exercise, they support the functioning of the muscle pump and the return of venous blood.
+Together with frequent exercise, they support the muscle pump’s functioning and venous blood return.
 Today’s compression stockings look like regular hosiery.
-Keeping your personal style intact while remaining in good health.
+Keep your style intact while remaining in good health.

 - Compression class 1: is sufficient for most pregnant women.

-- Compression class 2: can also be used for those with existing vein problems or with heavy water retention.
-The stockings should be worn from the third month of pregnancy until two months post-partem or until the end of breastfeeding.
+- Compression class 2: can also be used for those with existing vein problems or heavy water retention.
+You should wear stockings from the third month of pregnancy until two months post-partem or until the end of breastfeeding.

 Help syndrome or preeclampsia